thatoddmailbox/duck-hacker/README.md

 # duck-hacker
-This is a game where you hack various things by programming DuckBots, small robots that run Lua code.
+Duck Hacker is a game where you hack various things by programming DuckBots, small robots that run Lua code.

 The game is written in C++ and uses OpenGL for rendering.
 The code is based on [tigame](https://github.com/thatoddmailbox/tigame)'s rendering engine, but with many internal changes.